 - All four costs are eventually met by the customer’s token purchase price.

-CH4 is a highly potent greenhouse gas, 28 times greater than CO2 over 100 years (or 84x over 20).
-Methane leakages from fossil fuel extraction, mining for minerals such as copper, farming of ruminant mammals, solid waste management and several other activities are problematic areas for emissions control policies due to the significant quantities of non-CO2 greenhouse gases that are emitted.
+CH4 is a highly potent greenhouse gas, 28 times greater than CO2 over 100 years (or 84x over 20)US EPA: Understanding Global Warming Potentials (United States Environmental Protection Agency).
+Methane leakages from fossil fuel extraction, mining for minerals such as copperAzadi, M. et al: Transparency on greenhouse gas emissions from mining to enable climate change mitigation (Nature Geoscience), farming of ruminant mammals, solid waste management and several other activities are problematic areas for emissions control policies due to the significant quantities of non-CO2 greenhouse gases that are emitted.
 In most cases though they are already well-regulated industries, so lending themselves to coverage by the carbon allowances system.
 This can be done by licensing the operation to emit greenhouse gases against purchase of a license, priced in carbon tokens according to the quantity to be emitted, calculated as C02e (CO2 equivalent).

 Methane emissions from solid waste management and composting could also be done this way.
-Remote sensing is already used in California as part of pollution control research.
+Remote sensing is already used in California as part of pollution control researchIOPScience 2020: Using remote sensing to detect, validate, and quantify methane emissions from California solid waste operations (IOP Science).

 Methane emissions from livestock by a farmer with a dairy or beef herd would be required to pay license fees in carbon tokens per head of cattle.